abrieger/automate-workflow/README.md

 # automate-workflow

-A repository of tools to assist with automating workflow and enhancing efficiency.
+A repository of tools to assist with automating workflow, improving code style and enhancing efficiency.

 Coming soon:
 - script which outputs contextual examples for usage of specific words
+- script which extracts comments
-- script which calculates duplicate lines in code for refactoring purposes
+- script which identifies any missing 'imports' or 'includes'